 A watch complication is an additional function that exists in a watch, aside from telling the time, which displays seconds, minutes, and hours on a timepiece.
 Watch complications feature special functions that can help you simplify or improve your life.

 When watches have more complications in them, they are more difficult to produce and design since additional elements should be built according to the standard movement.
-Nowadays, many complications are found in watches, from simple displays to the more complex functions.
+Nowadays, many complications are found in watches, from simple displays to more complex functions.

 Watches with complications in them are in demand since they are designed from genius innovation, which highlights their complexity, skill, and precision to produce an elegant timepiece.